gnarf/learn-deployment/workshop/exercises/permission-elevation/overview.md

-# WHAT IS PERMISSION ELEVATION AND WHY IS IT USED?
+# WHAT IS PERMISSION ELEVATION AND HOW/WHEN/WHY IS IT USED?

-It can be tempting to always logon to a host as the administrator or root user.
-However doing so means if your session were ever compromised you would completely lose control of your host.
-Likewise, you risk rouge software acting on your behalf or running commands which have a broader effect than intended.
-For these reasons it's a best practice to always create a standard user account for the administrator to use and force them to elevate themselves when acting as an administrator.
+It can be tempting to log in to your server as the administrator or root user.
+This is risky for several reasons, the main being that it can be quite easy to accidentally run a destructive command when you don't mean to.
+Likewise, if your session is ever compromised or rouge software is running on your machine, it will have a much broader reach into your infrastructure.

+For these reasons and more it's a best practice to always create a standard user account for each administrator to use and force them to "elevate" themselves when needed.

+## SUDO
+In a Linux environment permissions elevation is most commonly handled with the `sudo` command.
+Prefixing any command with `sudo` causes it to be executed with administrative privileges.

+## SUDOERS
-In a Linux environment this is most commonly done with the `sudo` command.
-Prefixing a command with `sudo` causes it to be executed with adminirative privileges.
-Determining who is able to run `sudo` is accomplished with the `/etc/sudoers` file.
-This file determines who is able to act as an administrator and what is required to actually execute a sudo'd command (a password in most cases).
+Determining who is able to run `sudo` is generally accomplished by editing the `/etc/sudoers` file.
+This configuration determines who is able to act as an administrator, and also specifies what is required to do so (a password in most cases).

+## SU
-Sometimes it's necessary for one user to assume the identity of another for an entire session and not just a single command.
-In these cases the command `su` is used.
+Sometimes, it's necessary for one user to assume the identity of another for an extended period.
+In these cases, the command `su` is used.
 Invoking it with no arguments is the same as invoking it with `root`: `su - root`.

-An administrator is able to `su - USERNAME` and assume the identity of that user on the localhost provided they are able to authenticate or elevate permissions to that user.
-The `exit` command can be used to end the session and return to the standard user prompt.
-There are many options for the `su` command but for the majority of everyday tasks `sudo` will likely be sufficient and preferred.
+An administrator is able to `su - USERNAME` and assume the identity of that user on the machine provided they are able to authenticate or elevate permissions to that user.
+The `exit` command can be used to end the session and return to the previous user's prompt.

+There are *many* usages for the `su` command but for the majority of everyday tasks `sudo` will likely be sufficient and preferred.